cjgriscom/MoraJaiAnalysis/README.md

     const onResizeCanvas = (width) => {
       console.log("onResizeCanvas", width);
-      // Callback with the current width of the canvas, in case you need to resize anything else }
+      // Callback with the current width of the responsive canvas, in case you need to resize anything else }

     const onUpdateState = (targetColors, targetTiles, activeStickers) => {